bassmaster187/TeslaLogger/TeslaLogger/Geofence.md

 * Radius: 20
 * special flags: +ocp:R->P+hfl:5m

+## replacing TeslaLogger POIs

+Records in geofence-private.csv will replace all POIs included in TeslaLogger (eg Superchargers) with the **same name**.

+In the example above the POI *Supercharger DE-Blankenfelde-Mahlow* that comes with TeslaLogger by default is replaced with a custom entry with slightly different coordinates, different radius and special flags.

 ## special flags for POIs

 More than one special flag for each POI is possible.
 Special flags are not separated by comma, each flag starts with a +.
 Some flags have configuration parameters after a :